bkolligs/pose-estimation-prototyping/README.md

 make install
 ```

-These commands build a shared library in the `site-packages` directory corresponding to the current `python` executable, which should be in the`proto-pose` conda environment.
+These commands build a shared library and install it in the `site-packages` directory corresponding to the current `python` executable, which should be in the`proto-pose` conda environment.
 This creates a `python` package called `moonranger` that can be accessed like this:

 ```python
 import moonranger as m